toketas/toketas/README.md

 - 👋 Hi, I’m @toketas
-- 👀 I’m interested in Baseball, Magic the Gathering, new people :)
+- 👀 I’m interested in Baseball, MTG, Code
 - 🌱 I’m currently learning DevOps engineering
 - 💞️ I’m looking to collaborate on any software project
 - 📫 How to reach me: follow me on @enishizuka and leave a message!